pioneer0317/DH110-HANALIM/Assignments/Assignment 03/README.md

 > More detailed information can be found from Step 04.

 ## Step 04: Interview/observation guide
-> * interview script can be found [here]()
+interview script can be found [here]

-Decide where to visit
-Decide what activities to observe/ what to ask to do Decide how to interact with the users
-Decide how to collect user data (ex.
-Pen-paper notes, voice/video recording, images) Prepare the interview guide (examples + template here -- this guide is designed for search activity but you need to edit with your contextual questions according to the activity, not search activity, you want to learn from the users)

 ## Step 05: Conduct the research
-Visit the place
-Meet/Observe the user(s)
-Collect the data (record, pictures, answered_survey)
+The recording of the interview can be found [here]("https://drive.google.com/file/d/1QcRcb32k_MZJPRig5qN9PeuScWuUFTdi/view?usp=sharing")
+The transcript of the interview can be found [here] (zoom_0_otter.ai.txt) The interview note can be found [here]

 ## Step 06: Reflection
+Insights from the data:

 In github (sub)repository assignment4, create one document (either README.md or .html) Describe your project design challenge + target user (step1+2) Describe your research methods and plan (step3)